callummclu/dissertation/plan.md

   - get project repository set up
   - make a start on splitting the project into its smaller components.
 - **Week 2**
+  - Re-implement uart.js in typescript to be more bespoke to this project, potentially create a new npm package for it.
+  - implement azure devops and ci/cd.
+  - implement device specifc methods such as onPress()
 - **Week 3**
 - **Week 4**
 - **Week 5**